d3x0r/JSON6/README.md

 ### Arrays

-- Arrays can have trailing commas.
+- Arrays can have trailing commas; which will add an additional undefined at the end of the array.

+- Arrays can have comma ( ['test',,,'one'] ), which will result with undefined values in the empty places.

 ### Strings

 - Strings can be single-quoted.

+- Strings can be back-tick (` `) ([grave accent https://en.wikipedia.org/wiki/Grave_accent]) -quoted.

 - Strings can be split across multiple lines; just prefix each newline with a backslash.
 [ES5 [§7.8.4](http://es5.github.com/#x7.8.4)]

+- all strings will continue keeping every character between the start and end, this allows multi-line strings and keep the newlines in the string; if you do not want the newlines they can be escaped as previously mentioned.

 ### Numbers

-- Numbers can be hexadecimal (base 16).
+- Numbers can be hexadecimal (base 16).  ( 0x prefix )

+- Numbers can be binary (base 2).
+(0b prefix)

+- Numbers can be binary (base 8).
+(0 prefix followed by more numbers)

 - Numbers can begin or end with a (leading or trailing) decimal point.